stuartschafer/Burrito-Bucket-with-Sequelize/README.md

 You can add new dreams/goals to your bucket, and select a timeframe for each.

-Once you have accomplished something, you can mark it as done by clicking "Did It" next to it.
+Once you have accomplished something, you can mark it as completed by clicking "Did It" next to it.

 Everything is stored in a database, so no matter when/where you are, you can always check in on your progress, add new items, or mark items as complete.